ananyarao10/hackrice-game-development-starter-code/README.md

 ### 🖼️ **image.py**

 This file is responsible for the functionality of loading, managing, and rendering images and sprites in the game.
-It ensures that all visual assets, like characters, backgrounds, and items, are correctly displayed and optimized for performance.

 ### 🎵 **sound.py**

-This file is responsiblef for the functionality that manages all audio aspects of the game, including sound effects and background music.
-It loads, plays, and controls the volume of different sounds, enhancing the game atmosphere and providing auditory feedback to player actions and events.
+This file is responsible for the functionality that manages all audio aspects of the game, including sound effects and background music.
+It loads, plays, and controls the volume of different sounds.

 ### 🖥️ **ui.py**

 This file is responsible for the game's user interface (UI) elements.
 It manages the display and updates of health bars, score counters, menus, and other visual indicators that help the player navigate and understand the game.
-It ensures that the UI is intuitive, responsive, and seamlessly integrated with the gameplay.

 ## 📖 **Usage**